 - Social insurance fund

 - Redundancy fund

-- Industrial training fund
+- · Industrial training fund

 - Social cohesion fund

-The employee contributes solely to the Social Insurance Fund.
-The employer is the sole contributor to the other funds
+Cyprus National Health System (effective from 01 March 2019) The employee contributes solely to the Social Insurance Fund.
+The employer is the sole contributor to the other funds.

 Contribution rates